arangodb/arangodb-dcos/README.md

 Running dcos within the internal network
 ----------------------------------------

 The dcos sub-commands use the official hostname or IP.
-If you running dcos on a machine with an internal IP address and no access to the official IP, you can pass the `--internal` flag, for example
+If you run dcos on a machine with an internal IP address and no access to the official IP, you can pass the `--internal` flag, for example

     dcos arangodb webui --internal